 - Pour the food into the seed contained through the rear hatch opening

 - Close the hatch by pushing it towards the feeder until you hear a clicking sound

-The scoop holds approximately 2 cups (16oz) of seed: this means that it takes about two scoops to fill the seed container if it's completely empty.
+The scoop holds approximately 2 cups (16oz) of seed: it takes about two scoops to fill the seed container if it's empty.

 Cleaning the seed container

-Keeping the feeder clean is one of the main ways you can prevent the spread of disease among your feathery visitors.
+Keeping the feeder clean is one of the main ways to prevent the spread of disease among your feathery visitors.
 Make sure that the bird food is not wet, spoiled, soggy, or moldy.
 You can read more about how to clean and maintain your Bird Buddy here.

 The holes on the bottom of the tray could get clogged, especially if the seeds contain a lot of filler material.
 However, we added quite a few holes to the bottom of the tray, so even if many of them clog, it should still drain properly.

 The scoop should also always be clean; you can keep it that way with a wet rag and mild detergent.
 You can also clean it with water coming from a hose.
-Make sure that the scoop is completely dry before scooping – this will prevent mold from forming in the seeds.
+Ensure the scoop is completely dry before scooping – this will prevent mold from forming in the seeds.

 Neither element should be put in a dishwasher and make sure to always use a designated rag for wiping; this way you will avoid any cross-contamination.